Mattia01010101/Language_v1.0/README.md

 how to run:
   Diamond ...(put the path of ur file here) also put the path of where diamond is or it won't run unless you make it a global cmd

+how to use:
+  create a file with the extension .dia and look at the pic i uploaded to show you

 v1.0X features:
   negative numbers handling, not for variables yet. input_Int which works like this: